Kazuhiko Torishima: Editor-in-chief and executive career (1996–present)

-He became a member of the board of directors at Shueisha and was appointed full-time Director of Business in August 2004.
+In August 2004, he became a member of the board of directors at Shueisha and was appointed full-time Director of Business.
 He served during the establishment of Shogakukan-Shueisha Productions in 2008.
 Torishima became a managing director (CEO) at Shueisha in August 2009 and promoted to Senior Managing Director in August 2010.
 In December 2010, he spoke at the New Manga Creators Awards in response to the Tokyo Metropolitan Ordinance Regarding the Healthy Development of Youths's controversial passing of the industry opposed Bill 156.
 There he challenged new manga artists to "produce manga that would blow away [Tokyo Governor] Shintaro Ishihara."

-Torishima retired from Shueisha in August 2015 and became president of Hakusensha in November 2015.
-His term as president was set for two and a half years.
-In November 2018, Torishima was promoted to Representative Director.
-As of 2022, he was working as an advisor to Hakusensha.

-He was a member of the Tokyo Organising Committee of the Olympic and Paralympic Games' Mascot Selection Panel, who determined the process for choosing the mascots of the 2020 Summer Olympics.
-The panel decided to allow children a hand in the selection of the mascot for the first time at an Olympic Games.
-Torishima said, "Kids' minds work differently from adults'.
-As a member of the panel, I like to think my job is to help bridge that gap."
+In an interview with Ollie Barder of Forbes, Torishima explained his opposition.
+Firstly, he did not like that a political body was trying to decide creative expression.
+Secondly, because the restrictions would only apply to manga and anime, he viewed the bill as discriminating against those specific mediums while ignoring content from films or novels; noting how Ishihara was formerly a novelist himself.